Directed by Jay Bachochin

 Bachochin can sometimes seem a little too eager, easily excitable, and could be accused of seeing Bigfoot everywhere.
 But as I said earlier, I have to give him credit – he does seem to at least try to debunk some of his experiences, and he even has some skeptics chime in on the rock throwing incidents with some very good points, which isn’t something most people would include in a documentary regarding their own personal experiences.
 So kudos to Jay for presenting an alternative point of view.

-Overall, the documentary is surprisingly well-done.
+Overall, Finding Jay is surprisingly well-done.
 I’ve seen some others that have suffered from poor editing, bad sound, etc. So this was a very strong effort.
 The music is really great here, somber yet yet subtle, but always fitting the mood of the film.
 The camerawork is great for establishing shots, but there’s a lot of handheld footage here, so if that makes you queasy, there may be some rough spots for you.
 But personally, I love the “in the moment” feel that these segments provide.
 There’s a neat recreation of glowing red eyes that Jay and his friends saw on one outing, and it’s synced to audio he recorded at the time (as they weren’t filming).
 So it’s great to have that visual.